microsoft/tfs-cli/docs/buildtasks.md

 ~$ tfx build tasks upload ./CreateOctopusRelease
 ```

-Note that tasks are cached on the server.
-If you upload a changed version of a task with the same version number it might happen that still the old cached version is used by the build system.
+Build tasks are cached by version on the agent.
+The implementation by that version is considered to be immutable.
+If you are changing the implementation and uploading, bump at least the patch version.

 ## List